I am a slave to what you people want.

 - Reduce heat to low, add 1 cup grated cheese, and whisk until cheese is melted.
 Remove from heat and set aside.

 - When pork is tender enough to break apart easily with two forks, remove from slow cooker and shred with forks into bite size pieces.
+Add a ladle-ful of the liquid from the slow cooker to the meat to keep it moist if it seems a bit dry.
 Add to cream cheese and veggie mixture and stir well to coat pork.

-- Spread a couple Tbsp of cheese sauce in the bottom of 2 lightly greased 9×13″ or 11×15″ baking dishes, then top with rolled up tortillas.
+- Spread a couple Tbsp of cheese sauce in the bottom of 2 lightly greased 9x13" or 11x15" baking dishes, then top with rolled up tortillas.

 - Divide remaining cheese sauce over top of tortillas, spreading to cover most of the edges.
 (If you have extra filling, throw it into the cheese sauce that goes over top).